Sh4rgaas/filter-assignment/README.md

 # Filter Assignment - Guy Chelouche
-In the case that you prefer to look at the code directly from my repository please contact me and I'll provide you with the link.

 ### To Run this repo locally :

 1. Run `npm install && npm start` from your terminal in the project's directory.